-The 2023 baseline is 4.7% of critical assets in poor condition.
-Funding constraints, especially for renewals, means that we anticipate a decline in the condition of critical assets in this period.
-This noted decline in the condition of critical assets is a concern for AT as we operate in the significantly constrained funding environment.
+Funding constraints mean that in order to maintain our assets to an acceptable standard we may need to reallocate funding from other currently proposed projects.
+If this is not possible, or we are unable to secure additional funding, current funding for asset maintenance and renewals will see a decline in the condition of critical assets in this period.
+The noted decline in the condition of critical assets is a concern for AT as we operate in a significantly constrained funding environment.